therealjawss/aoc2020/README.md

 ## Day 13

-Officially skipping day 13 part 2...
+~~Officially skipping day 13 part 2...~~
+Did TDD and finally came up with the solution!
+Why didn't I do that first, could have avoided wasting a day!